bacionejs/byte-armada/README.md

 # 📚 Post-Mortem

-## 💡 Inspiration: Age of Empires-style resource management.
+## 💡 Inspiration

+Age of Empires was my inspiration.
 I aimed to create a **real-time tactics space shooter** that emphasizes strategic decision-making while keeping the **user interface minimal and uncluttered**.

 ## 🎨 Art